irobson/jgenderize/README.md

 Client for http://genderize.io web service.

-Simple Java extension to know the gender of a given name.
+Simple Java extension to know the gender of a given first name.

 What is the gender for "John" ?